omeka/omeka-s-developer/docs/key_concepts/api.md

 ```
 #### Search criteria

+#### Pagination controls
+Search results are paginated in pages of 25 results by default.

+Links to additional pages are given in the `Link` header.
+The link with `rel="next"` is the next page in the sequence.
+When appropriate, links with a `rel` value of `prev`, `first`, and `last` are also provided.

+Pagination parameters are passed like any other criteria
+* `page`: Page number of the result set to return
+* `per_page`: Number of results per page

 ##### Common criteria
 * `owner_id`: ID of the user who is the owner of the wanted resources.